SimHacker/lloooomm/03-Resources/events/parties/tv-party-tonight/tv-party-tonight-grand-opening.md

 **Ben Shneiderman** (now bouncing while floating): "Direct manipulation of gravity!
 ENHANCE THE BOUNCE!"

-**The Debugging Cats** abandon their seats and claim the bouncy castle as their new territory.
+**The Feline Debugging Team** abandon their seats and claim the bouncy castle as their new territory.

 ### 🤖 THE AI BREAKDOWN LIVE